-Fuerteventura best beaches: From the white sand dunes of Corralejo and lagoons kilometers of Sotavento, the black beaches of Tarajalejo, to the wild expanses of Cofete.
-Fuerteventura has really beaches of all types for every taste: you want to surf or just sunbathe in total relaxation this is the island for you!
+Fuerteventura's most beautiful beaches: From the white sand dunes of Corralejo and the kilometer-long lagoons of Sotavento, to the black beaches of Tarajalejo, up to the wild expanses of Cofete.
+Fuerteventura really has beaches of all kinds for every taste: whether you want to surf or just sunbathe in total relaxation, this is the island for you!

 - Corralejo Natural Park

-The beach de El Burro is located in the Natural Park of Corralejo.
-The beach is littered with CORRALITOS, small circular walls built to shelter from wind gusts, a real peculiarity of Fuerteventura.
+beach is located in the Corralejo Natural Park.
+The beach is dotted with corralitos , small circular walls built to shelter from gusts of wind, a real peculiarity of Fuerteventura.

 - Corralejo Galera beach

-Galera Beach is a beach located in the village of Corralejo.
-Definitely smaller than the nearby beaches of the Natural Park, is often very crowded, mainly by British tourists.
-The waters are generally calm and you can swim in safety.
+Galera Beach is a beach located in the town of Corralejo.
+Definitely smaller than the nearby beaches of the Natural Park, it is often very crowded, especially by English tourists.
+The waters are generally calm and it is safe to swim.

 - El Cotillo

 The town of El Cotillo is located on the west coast, a few kilometers from Corralejo.
 It is a small fishing village, in which some residences for tourists have recently been built.
 To the north of the country is a multitude of beaches with calm, crystal clear water, perfect for relaxation and snorkelling.
 These beaches look like small lagoons sheltered from the waves.
 The closest to the center of El Cotillo is the Playa de la Concha (see photo).
 The beaches south of El Cotillo instead have abundant waves which make them ideal for surfing.
 From the cliffs above, just outside El Cotillo, you can admire Playa Grande : here kilometers of white sand and unspoiled nature form a fantastic landscape in which to spend whole days relaxing and surfing.